PhABC/antiScamBot_slack/README.md

 Note that adding a moderator will send them a private message explaining briefly their responsibilities and the commands they can use.
 I recommend adding admins as moderators as well so they can receive this information.

 ## Additional Notes
 All the flagged members, moderators and mute channels are stored in txt files.
 Please do not delete these as you would need to readd/reflag/remute everything.
+Make sure you save these files externally if you ever intend to migrate to another machine.

-You should always run the commands in a private channel (where the bot is) or by directly messaging them to the **antiscam** bot.
+You should always run antiscam_bot commands in a private channel (where the bot is) or by directly messaging the **antiscam** bot.
+The goal is to prevent scammers from blacklisting moderators and it would be easy for them to do it automatically if a mod posted in a public channel.

 Have fun and please don't forget to leave feedback and suggestions in the github **Issues** page.